-There is no shortage of reasons to come to Colorado, and there’s even more reasons to stay.
+There is no shortage of reasons to come to Colorado as an employer or a job seeker, and there are even more reasons to stay.
 Some of the best (and most delicious) reasons are the blossoming restaurant, food and beverage brands that make our great state home.

 If you live north of I-25, chances are you or your friends have been here.
 Known for its buzzing atmosphere, great food and house-infused bacon bourbon, Bacon Social House has been a staple in the Sunnyside neighborhood since it opened in 2015.
 It’s become so popular, in fact, that they are slated to open locations in Littleton and Westminster soon.
 Although it might seem like a typical burger joint, the food is a cut above the rest - especially the bacon flight.

 Rarely does a chef enjoy as many personal accolades as Chef Paul Reilly.
 He most obviously showcased his talents when he and his sister opened Beast + Bottle in 2013.
 With an American farm-to-table focus, Beast + Bottle is a unique restaurant that takes pride in minimizing waste.
 The owners have partnered with over twenty local vendors to bring in the best ingredients, all sourced from Colorado.
 Thanks to their skill, the team has created a truly marvelous seasonal menu to dazzle their patrons.

 Created after Place Vendôme in Paris, Bistro Vendome has recreated a little piece of Parisian paradise off of Larimer Square.
 It's best for date nights or business meetings where you want to impress; neither the food or the wine list will disappoint.
 In an industry where restaurants change faster than the seasons, this one has been well established in Denver for ages.